mina-deploy/mina/Readme.md

 generates an entire procedure as a Bash script and runs it remotely in the server.

-Compare this to the likes of [Capistrano](https://github.com/capistrano/capistrano), where each command is run separately on their own SSH sessions.
-Mina only creates *one* SSH session per deploy, minimizing the SSH connection overhead.
+Compare this to the likes of [Capistrano](https://github.com/capistrano/capistrano), where it opens an SSH connection and runs each command in sequence
+, Mina only creates a SSH session and sends *one* command.

     $ gem install mina
     $ mina init